black-punkduck/MakeHuman-Helpers/README.md

 All other groups are made symmetrical depending on a second parameter l or r to tell the program which side is preferred.

 The GROUP "=all=" can be used to create identical weights on left and right side.
 Without ORIENTATION given the left side is copied to the right.
+In case of GROUP "=all=" also the rest of the original JSON file is copyied.

 For calculation the program uses the file created by create_mirror_tab.py which should be copied to destination specified in the json-configfile.